owencmiller/FirstNeuralNet/README.md

 # Basic Neural Network
 This is my first neural network.
 Screen.java contains the main method which creates and runs the network.
-It is object oreiented where each neuron is its own class and stores its own weights.
+It is object oriented where each neuron is its own class and stores its own weights.

 ## Instructions
 Run Screen.java